circonus/docs/content/circonus/integrations/library/edit.md

 ---
-title: Editing
+title: Edit an Integration
 weight: 30
 ---

-# Editing a Check
+# Edit an Integration

 ## Navigating to the Check